 The 4 Most Common Freight Claims Submitted by Shippers

 Receiving an email or phone call from an upset customer about damaged freight is never a positive experience.
-Whether the damage occurred in transit, due to poor packaging, erratic driving, or other sources outside of your control, freight damage can cause more than just upset customers.
 Many shippers believe that a freight claim is intended to solely recover losses from the damage – but does not always cover additional lost revenue.
 However, there are times and specific types of freight claims that can cover these ancillary expenses.

-In the information below, we’ll outline some of the facts about freight claims, and introduce 4 of the most common freight claims that are submitted by shippers – that may help them recover lost revenue due to negligence of others.
+In this blog post, we’ll outline some of the facts about freight claims.
+We also introduce 4 of the most common freight claims submitted by shippers.

 What is a Freight Claim?

 While the freight claim is intended to recover damages, some shippers go the extra effort by protecting their products with freight insurance.
 The problem is that there are no policies or standard policies that a carrier can secure due to the Carmack Amendment or common law.
-Due to this fact, it’s vital for shippers to clarify with their carriers about the extent or level of insurance protection they hold.
+In fact, shippers clarifying their level of insurance protection with their carriers is vital.

 What are the Most Common Freight Claims Shippers File?

-In recent years, shippers have been filing four specific types of freight claims more frequently than others.
+Aside from common freight claims, shippers also file for four specific types of freight claims more frequently than others.
 Those four freight claims include the following:

 - Damage Freight Claims: The most popular type of freight claim is the “damage” claim.
-Under this filing, the freight arrives to its destination damaged and is discovered either in-route or at the point of delivery.
-The damage must be visible and noted on the bill of lading or proof of delivery paperwork in order to be filed under this status.
+Under this filing, the freight arrives at its destination damaged.
+The damage must be visible and noted on the bill of lading or proof of delivery paperwork.

 - Loss Freight Claims: The second most popular freight claim is one that attempts to recover “loss”.
-This happens when freight is picked up from a shipper, but never delivered to the point of destination.
-To prove this type of claim, the original bill of lading needs to verify a pick-up by the carrier, but the proof of delivery is not signed by a recipient.
+This happens when freight is picked up from a shipper but never delivered.
+To prove this type of claim, the original bill of lading needs to verify a pick-up by the carrier.

 - Shortage Freight Claim: The shortage claim is similar to the loss freight claim, but in this instance, it refers to the recipient receiving partial loads.
 An example of this is if two pallets with 50 boxes total were shipped, but only 25 were received by the recipient.
-This is why it’s critical for shippers and recipients to verify the count of items listed on the BOL vs. what is actually received.
+This is why it’s critical for shippers and recipients to verify the count of items listed on the BOL.

-- Concealed Damage or Shortage Freight Claim: Of the top 4 freight claims, this is the one that is the most difficult to obtain from a carrier – simply due to the fact that it’s hard to notate on a bill of lading upon recipient of the freight.
+- Concealed Damage or Shortage Freight Claim: Of the top 4 freight claims, this is the one that is the most difficult to obtain from a carrier – simply due to the fact that it’s hard to notate on a bill of lading upon receiving of the freight.
 A concealed or shortage claim occurs when the receiver is opening a box or container and discovers damage inside or missing components.